Vitrai Gábor

 Professional Summary

 I am an enthusiastic Data Engineer with a strong background in Computer Science and more than 3 years of experience.
 I specialize in ETL development, data pipeline design, and data warehousing using both streaming and batch processing solutions.
-Experienced in leveraging the AWS Cloud and Apache Kafka for data-heavy projects.
+I am experienced in leveraging the AWS Cloud and Apache Kafka for data-heavy projects.
 I have proven to be reliable as an On-Call Engineer and demonstrated strong collaboration and independent work skills.
+I have personal interest in cloud solutions, specially in the AWS Cloud.

 Skills